trustyuri/trustyuri-spec/README.md

 > other Base64 characters.

-As everybody who has access to the respective domain is free to define and use URIs at will, we can only be sure that a certain URI is a hash-URI once we have found and verified a content that matches the hash.
-For that reason, we need to introduce the concept of a _potential hash-URI_:
+As everybody who has access to the respective domain is free to define and use URIs at will, we can only be sure that a certain URI is a trusty URI once we have found and verified a content that matches the hash.
+For that reason, we need to introduce the concept of a _potential trusty URI_:

 > **Definition.**
 > If the last 25 characters of a URI are all Base64 characters, then this URI
-> is a _potential hash-URI_.
+> is a _potential trusty URI_.
+The sequence of characters following the last
+> non-Base64 character is called the _tail_.

 Our concrete proposals only generate URIs with exactly 45 trailing Base64 characters, but we keep the definition open for future additions and extensions.
 Such character sequences consist of two parts:

 > **Definition.**
-> The two characters immediately following the last non-Base64 character of a
+> The first two characters of the tail of a potential trusty URI are called its
-> potential hash-URI are called _identifier part_.
-The sequence of characters
+> _identifier part_.
+The sequence of characters following the identifier part
-> following the identifier part is called _data part_, which is identical to or
-> contains a _hash part_.
+> is called _data part_, which is identical to or contains a _hash part_.

 The first character of the _identifier part_ specifies the type of content and therefore the type of algorithm; the second character is a version number of the algorithm.
 The main content of the _data part_ is the hash value, but it can also contain other information such as parameters and sub-types.
 Its concrete structure depends on the algorithm.
-With these ingredients, hash-URIs can be _verified_:
+With these ingredients, trusty URIs can be _verified_:

 > **Definition.**
-> Given a potential hash-URI and a digital artifact, if the identifier part
+> Given a potential trusty URI and a digital artifact, if the identifier part
 > refers to an algorithm that returns a hash value for the digital artifact
 > that is identical to the one encoded in the hash part, then the potential
-> hash-URI is a _verified hash-URI_ and the digital artifact is its _verified
+> trusty URI is a _verified trusty URI_ and the digital artifact is its
-> resource_.
+> _verified content_.

-We can append a file extension like `.txt` or `.nq` to a hash-URI.
-The resulting URIs are technically no hash-URIs anymore, but it is easy to strip the extension and get the respective hash-URI from it.
+We can append a file extension like `.txt` or `.nq` to a trusty URI.
+The resulting URIs are technically no trusty URIs anymore, but it is easy to strip the extension and get the respective trusty URI from it.

 Algorithms